Logo Old Gumlog Mine - Visit 2

 This was the opening where, a year ago, I slid down part way, with Sheldon

-holding my legs, to take a flash pic to verify whether it was a tunnel.
+holding my legs, to take a few flash pics to verify whether it was a tunnel.

 Bruce_tunnel_1_entry